Fall, Spring, Academic Year

 Students may choose from a variety of housing options, including apartment/dormitory style living or off-campus accommodation.
 Depending on the arrangements, UI students may live with local students, with other international students, or alone.

-Estimated housing costs, including deposits, are provided under the Costs heading of the Application section of our website.
+Estimated housing costs are provided under the Application tab above.

 Accommodation move-in dates vary by location and may not match the dates for the Early Start program.
 If you are participating in the Early Start program, please contact your UI study abroad advisor for advice on booking accommodation during the Early Start program.